lucascviveiros/OleachainVR/README.md

 This project is under the scope of Oleachain NORTE-06-3559-FSE-000188.
 The VR application was developed to Oculus Quest device.
 It allows the interaction with virtual objects through hands recognition and hands gestures.
 Random questions generated in the Quiz scene.
 Virtual buttons interaction.
-Score and ranking saved in a NOSQL database (Firebase)
+Score and ranking saved in a NoSQL database (using Firebase)